Skip to main content

 You can also specify that you want to try and import a file from the past and not today’s file.

 You can adapt this time range by editing the -1 day element of Twig.
-Setting this at -7 day attempts to import the file where the dynamic date element matches the date from seven (7) days ago.
+For example, set -7 day to import the file where the dynamic date element matches the date from seven (7) days ago.

 Import files with other dynamic aspects in the name